KK Crvena zvezda: 2011–2017: New era of success and Radonjić's titles

 A huge debt of 15 million euros threatened the very existence of the club.
 The club was saved from bankruptcy when Nebojša Čović became president of KK Crvena Zvezda, merging them with KK FMP.
 He prepared a plan for financial reorganization.
 In the first year of his presidency, Svetislav Pešić became a head coach for the second time.
 Even though the season was without success in the Adriatic League, Pešić managed to bring his team to the finals, eventually losing to a much stronger Partizan team 3–1 in the series.
 Pešić left the club at the end of the season, and his assistant Milivoje Lazić became the new head coach.
 Crvena zvezda had big ambitions for the 2012–13 season, bringing back Igor Rakočević for the 3rd time, and signing players such as DeMarcus Nelson, Elton Brown and Boris Savović.
 But Lazić was fired after only 2 games in the season after losing the games against KK Zadar and KK Split, and Vlada Vukoičić was brought in to replace him.
 Vukoicic managed to win the Serbian cup and managed to advance to the Last 16 EuroCup stage, but he was sacked as well after a very bad start in the domestic league.
 Dejan Radonjić replaced him, but he was unable to win the Adriatic League and the Serbian League, losing to Partizan in both finals.

 The season of 2013–14 was a historic one for the club, as Crvena zvezda was back in the EuroLeague after 15 years.
 The club had a very successful season in the European competitions, led by the new signings Charles Jenkins, Blake Schilb, Jaka Blažič and Boban Marjanović and had a record of 4–6 in the group stage of the EuroLeague.
-This wasn't enough to advance to the knockout phase, but the team did reach the semifinals of the EuroCup.
+This was not enough to advance to the knockout phase, but the team did reach the semifinals of the EuroCup.
 Crvena zvezda was eventually eliminated in the semifinals of the Adriatic league, losing to Cibona, and failed to win the domestic title yet again, losing to Partizan in a series which will be remembered more by incidents and a brawl in game 1.